ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

   \,,
 $$

-which, with the [[Yoneda embedding understood]], we write simply as
+which, with the [[Yoneda embedding]] understood, we write simply as

 $$
   \underline{Aut}(\omega)